peter88213/nvhelp-en/source/export_menu.rst

-This will generate a new OpenDocument spreadsheet (ods) as described in the `Plotting with novelibre <plotting.html#plot-grid>`__ chapter, listing the following:
+This will generate a new OpenDocument spreadsheet (ods) as described in the `Plotting with novelibre <plotting.html#plot-grid>`__ chapter, with a row per section, containing the following data:

--  Sequential section number as a hyperlink to the section in the manuscript (if any)
+- The section ID as a hyperlink to the section in the manuscript (if any)
+- Sequential section number
 - Narrative date
 - Narrative time
+- Day
 - Section title
 - Section description
+- Viewpoint character
+- One column per arc with the section's arc notes
 - Tags
--  One column per arc with the section's arc notes
 - A/R
 - Goal
 - Conflict
 - Outcome
 - Section notes

 .. note::
    Only “normal” sections appear in the plot grid.